 Stone is the most common material for pet grave markers.
 They are available in different shades of tan, red, pink, blue, gray, and black.
 The types of stone available include:

 - River rock

 Price varies widely based on the size and type of stone that you want.
-At Peternity for example, you can expect to pay around $75 for a flat, flagstone marker, whereas a larger, thicker headstone runs closer to $200.
+At BarefootDesignCo on Etsy, for example, a small granite memorial stone starts around $25, whereas a larger, thicker headstone runs closer to $200.

 For a yard or a garden, a metal marker makes a great option.
 Metal markers tend to be less traditional in shape which may make them less suitable for a pet cemetery.

 Metal markers also tend to be less expensive than stone.
-For example, Pet Haven Express has aluminum pet markers for around $64.
+For example, Whitehall on Amazon.com has an aluminum cat grave marker for just under $60.
 If you need a custom design, Monuments offers stone markers inlaid with bronze made to memorialize your pet.
 Custom markers are much more expensive with the price depending on size and materials, but you can expect to pay between $200 to $400.